 You can’t get back words; it spreads far too wide beyond your reach and it reaches far too deeply into the recesses of the heart beyond your control.

 Never believe an accusation against anyone until it has been proven, and even when it has been proven do not be among the ones that further spreads it.
 Spread only positive energy.

 Let your words inspire love in the hearts of people; let your words inspire good works or deeds from people; let your words inspire people to become their best.
 Let your words refresh the soul of others.

 To make your words count you have to know the right things to talk about; when to talk, how to talk and when to keep silent or when not to talk.

-Badmouthing people only makes your destiny stink.
+Badmouthing people only make your destiny stink.
 Ruining someone’s reputation only repels success out of your destiny.
 When you allow yourself to spread unfounded rumors your life becomes ravished with contempt.

 When you talk down on someone; life will never take you up.
 We cannot agree with everybody.
-However, we must learn to respect and accept our differences before we can be a difference maker.
+However, we must learn to respect and accept our differences before we can be difference makers.

 Until you recognize the right other people have in living their lives according to their terms, you will never rise in the world.
 When you write people off; life writes you out of the success parade.

 Work on eliminating grumbling, fault-finding, and complaining by training yourself in developing an attitude of gratitude or thankfulness both to God and people.